Skip to main content

 The recommended tecovirimat dosing is 600mg PO BID for adults weighing 40-124kg and 600mg PO TID for adults weighing 125kg or more.

 Pediatric dosing is weight-based: 13 to < 25kg: 200mg PO BID; 25 to < 40kg: 400mg PO BID; 40kg and over: refer to adult dosing.
 Tecovirimat capsules may be opened, mixed with food, or dissolved in liquid and given via feeding tubes.
-An IV formulation may be applied for through the Special Access Programme for those who are unable to take PO medications or for neonates between 3-13kg.
+An IV formulation may be applied for through the Special Access Program for those who are unable to take PO medications or for neonates between 3-13kg.

 Cidofovir is also associated with severe renal impairment when given for other indications.

-The use of brincidofovir for mpox is NOT RECOMMENDED.
+The use of brincidofovir for Mpox is NOT RECOMMENDED

 Brincidofovir is not currently available in Canada.
-Brincidofovir is also associated with severe liver impairment in case-series of patients infected with mpox and when used for other indications.
+Brincidofovir is also associated with severe liver impairment in case-series of patients infected with Mpox and when used for other indications.

-The use of Vaccinia Immunoglobulin (VIG) for the treatment of mpox is NOT RECOMMENDED.
+The use of Vaccinia Immunoglobulin (VIG) for the treatment of Mpox is NOT RECOMMENDED

 VIG has been evaluated for the treatment of first-generation smallpox vaccine-induced adverse effects, and for prevention of smallpox in those in whom first-generation live vaccination was not recommended.
-VIG has not been evaluated for the treatment of mypox in animals or humans.
+VIG has not been evaluated for the treatment of Mpox in animals or humans.

 Tab Heading